betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3.md

 maneuvers was not easy.
 Dave Scott explained that in the lunar module, the computer's *Proceed* button, the main engine *Shutdown* button and the *Abort* button were in such close proximity<sup>[3]</sup>, it would have been very easy for users to hit the wrong button at the wrong time.
-All the astronauts had to *"...think very hard..."* to avoid making such a mistake.
+All the astronauts had to *...think very hard...* to avoid making such a mistake.
 This is a surprising vulnerability to have existed given the amount of human-computer interface design effort that went into the whole GN&C system.